 Parent pick-up – Instructors will always wait until the last child is picked up from class.
 Please make sure to arrive on time to pick up your child.
 A written note is required if a person other than the child’s parent arrives for pick up.
 If any special needs exist please inform the instructor in writing.

-Video Taping – NO video taping is allowed during regular class time.
-Parents are welcome to video tape during belt exams & tournaments.
+Video Taping - *NO* Video taping is allowed during regular class time.

 Inclement Weather Policy

-The Inclement Weather Policy applies to all Kaizen Fitness classes including after school programs, weeknight classes, and weekend classes.
+The Inclement Weather Policy applies to all Kaizen Karate classes including after school programs, weeknight classes, and weekend classes.

 For updated closing information: